-Review article examines sublingual immunotherapy for treatment of allergic rhinitis and asthmaMarch 26th, 2013 in Immunology /
+Review article examines sublingual immunotherapy for treatment of allergic rhinitis and asthmaMarch 26, 2013 in Medicine & Health / Immunology

 In an examination of a type of treatment for allergic rhinitis and asthma that is used in Europe but not approved by the U.S. Food and Drug Administration, researchers found moderate strength in the evidence from previous studies to support the use of sublingual immunotherapy for the treatment of these conditions, according to an article in the March 27 issue of JAMA.
 Sublingual immunotherapy involves administration of aqueous allergens under the tongue for local absorption to desensitize the allergic individual over an extended treatment period to diminish allergic symptoms.